niuers/python/numpy.md

 * [](#)
 * [](#)

+1. What is numpy broadcasting?
+1. Why numpy vectorization is very efficient?

 # Numpy Broadcasting

 * The term broadcasting describes how numpy treats arrays with different shapes during arithmetic operations.